vxnuaj/awesome-neural-networks/README.md

 **CURRENT AREA OF FOCUS: Softmax Regression**

-### 1. A Brief History of Neural Networks
-- [ ] Write an overview of the history and evolution of neural networks.

 ### 2. Logistic SoftMax Regression
 - [X] Recap on Logistic Regression
   - [X] Logistic Mathematical Function